Enrique Martinez Celaya: Career

 About his interest in literature, Martínez Celaya states, “Reading is a primary source for my work."
 I read philosophy and literature and that is the universe I see my work in, even though I'm a visual artist. ...
 Often when artists talk about writers, they're talking about them as source of content.
 I'm reading them for a moral stance in the world.”

 Martínez Celaya has created solo museum exhibitions for the Hispanic Society Museum & Library in New York City (2024), the Museo Nacional de Bellas Artes in Havana, Cuba (2023), and the Marino Marini Museum in Florence, Italy (2023).
 He has also created projects for the Huntington Library, Art Museum, and Botanical Gardens in San Marino, California (2021), The Phillips Collection in Washington, D.C.
 (2016), and the State Hermitage Museum in St. Petersburg, Russia (2012).
 In 2025, The Huntington acquired eight major works spanning twenty-five years of his career, making the institution the most significant collection of the Cuban-born American artist’s work.
+In 2026, Martínez Celaya was commissioned by LA Opera to create The Things We Know, an approximately 70-foot-wide curtain work for the Dorothy Chandler Pavilion during the company’s 2026–27 season.

 From 2007 to 2009, Martínez Celaya wrote a blog on his website with a selection of entries published as The Blog: Bad Time for Poetry (Whale & Star, 2010).
 Since 2012, the blog has continued in the form of journal entries on the artist's website.
 The University of Nebraska Press published a twenty-year survey of his writings in 2011, entitled Collected Writings and Interviews, 1990-2010, which was more recently followed by a second volume, Collected Writings and Interviews, 2010-2017.
 Martínez Celaya published a selection of lecture notes from his popular workshops, entitled On Art and Mindfulness: Notes from the Anderson Ranch (Whale & Star, 2015), in collaboration with the Anderson Ranch Art Center in Snowmass, Colorado.
 Martínez Celaya founded Whale and Star in 1998, an imprint specializing in art and its relationship to other intellectual and creative fields, especially literature, philosophy, and critical theory.